 The Bottom Line

-Studies show that testosterone can decrease anxiety, alleviate depression and can improve mood and mental health in both women and men.
-It is important to have a doctor with experience in bioidentical hormone replacement therapy measure your levels since these conditions may have other causes.
+Studies show that testosterone can decrease anxiety, alleviate depression and can improve mood.
+However, mental health in both women and men.
+It is important to have a doctor with experience in bioidentical hormone replacement therapy.
+Have them measure your levels since these conditions may have other causes.
 Reach out for a free, no obligation discovery call with Dr. Maita to see if she can help you and if you are a good fit for a functional medicine approach.